 Graduate Recognition

-All graduate degree candidates will cross the stage.
+Master’s/Specialist degree candidates will cross the stage when their name is called.

-Doctoral degree candidates will be hooded by their major professor.
+Doctoral degree candidates will be hooded on stage by their major professor.

 The information submitted through Marching Order will be used during the ceremony on the video boards in Stegeman Coliseum in recognition of the graduates’ achievements.
 Doctoral candidates sit in the doctoral graduate section along with their hooding professor.